Blog posts for tags/memory

 Process environ

-Second biggest improvement in psutil 4.0.0 is the ability to determine the process environment variables.
-This opens interesting possibilities about process recognition and monitoring techniques.
-For instance, one might start a process by passing a certain custom environment variable, then iterate over all processes to find the one of interest (and figure out whether it's running or whatever):
+The second biggest improvement in psutil 4.0.0 is the ability to read a process's environment variables.
+This opens up interesting possibilities for process recognition and monitoring.
+For instance, you can start a process with a custom environment variable, then iterate over all processes to find the one of interest:

 import psutil